payu-india/CMS-Chatbot/docs/Third-party verification/collect-upi-payment-with-tpv-payu-hosted-checkout.md

 ---
-title: Collect UPI Payment with TPV - PayU Hosted Checkout
+title: UPI TPV Integration - PayU Hosted Checkout
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
-For Net-Banking integration, you need to post transaction details to PayU with bank account details for validation.
+For UPI integration, you need to post transaction details to PayU with beneficiary details for validation, similar to Net-Banking integration.

+The request parameters for UPI integration are the same as Net-Banking integration.
+The `beneficiarydetail` parameter should include the UPI beneficiary details.

 ### Environment